High School Teacher

 Resourcefulness.
 High school teachers need to engage students in learning and adapt lessons to each student’s needs.

 Experienced teachers may advance to serve as mentors to new teachers; they may also become a lead teacher.
 In these positions, they help less experienced teachers improve their teaching skills.

 With additional education or certification, teachers may become school counselors, school librarians, or instructional coordinators.
 Some become assistant principals or principals.
 Becoming a principal usually requires additional instruction in education administration or leadership.
-For more information, see the profiles on elementary, middle, and high school principals.
+For more information, see the profiles on school and career counselors, librarians, instructional coordinators, and elementary, middle, and high school principals.